 Circuit diagram of MPPT solar charge controller

-As this is a big power circuit, proteus is not suitable for simulation.
-Error result in simulation is very common in this type of big project.
+As this is a big power circuit, proteus is unsuitable for simulation.
+Error results in simulation is very common in this type of big project.

 You can download the proteus file from here.